Noise Levels in Military, Buffalo, NY | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Military

 Average noise levels for Military residents, grouped by direction from the center of Military.
-Western Military carries the highest population-weighted average; Southern Military carries the lowest.
-Just 9% of residents in Southern Military live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Military.
+The highest population-weighted average is in southwestern Military; the lowest is in southeastern Military, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Military